DataDog/hiring-engineers/answers.md

 <img src="Screenshots/My_metric_Moniter.png"></img>

-This moniter will send an email whenever the monitor is triggered.
+This monitor will send an email whenever the monitor is triggered.
 The message it sends is based on whether the monitor is in an Alert, Warning, or No Data state.
 Included is the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 <img src="Screenshots/Notify_metric.png"></img>

-The moniter indeed sends me notification to my email when it is triggered.
+The monitor indeed sends me notification to my email when it is triggered.
 <img src="Screenshots/moniter_email.png"></img>

 ### Bonus Question: